rackerlabs/technical-blog/_posts/2015-08-11-introducing-rack-global-cli.md

     - command-line
 ---

 It's not every day that we get to release a new tool!
 Awesome Rackers across the company produce tools all the time, but we think today's news stands alone.
-We're thrilled to announce the first beta release of `rack`, a new [global command-line interface purpose-built for interacting with the Rackspace cloud](https://developer.rackspace.com/docs/rack-cli).
+We're thrilled to announce the first beta release of `rack`, a new [global command-line interface](https://developer.rackspace.com/docs/rack-cli) purpose-built for interacting with the Rackspace cloud.

 <img class="blog-post" src="{% asset_path 2015-08-11-introducing-rack-global-cli/rack.gif %}"/>

 <!-- more -->

-The `rack` tool, a single binary download, requires no installation.
+`rack`, a single binary download, requires no installation.
 We've made `rack` in Go, and we have binaries available for [OSX](https://ec4a542dbf90c03b9f75-b342aba65414ad802720b41e8159cf45.ssl.cf5.rackcdn.com/1.0.0-beta.1/Darwin/amd64/rack), [Linux](https://ec4a542dbf90c03b9f75-b342aba65414ad802720b41e8159cf45.ssl.cf5.rackcdn.com/1.0.0-beta.1/Linux/amd64/rack), and [Windows](https://ec4a542dbf90c03b9f75-b342aba65414ad802720b41e8159cf45.ssl.cf5.rackcdn.com/1.0.0-beta.1/Windows/amd64/rack.exe).
 In addition, we've standardized the command interface across services, so there should never be any suprises.

-With `rack` there are built-in support for profiles, so that you can have multiple sets of credentials and manage using different sets easily.
+`rack` has built-in support for profiles, so that you can have multiple sets of credentials and manage using different sets easily.
 Command auto-completion makes learning new commands truly effortless.

 Once you've [downloaded `rack`](https://developer.rackspace.com/docs/rack-cli) and made it executable, create a profile.